luckycharms14/MeleeAI_Dolphin/README.md

 ## Installation

 This series of steps will guide you in installing MeleeAI from the terminal.
-MeleeAI is currently functional on Linux and OS X platforms.
+MeleeAI is currently functional on Linux and OS X platforms with [Dolphin](https://dolphin-emu.org) version 4.0-8510 or later.

 To begin, download a copy of the MeleeAI repository: